Steinshark/Capstone/capstone_mar1/README.txt

 Main call: sparseldamatrix_topics(filepath_list, num_topics)
 Description: Uses a sparse matrix to do LDA topic modeling and writes the topics to the sparseldamatrix_topics.txt file

+splitdata.py
+Main call: def splitdata(filepathlist_list):
+Additional functions: def file_to_clean_list(filepath):
+Description: Takes in a list of a list of paths for each category.
+It prints out the first 10 lines of an interview and uses the terminal to prompt the user to clarify who is the interviewer.
+It assumes the speech is divided every other line.
+The interviewer/interviewee name is also stripped off ("A:" or "Interviewer:" etc) from the beginning if there are names.
+But the names must be less than 10 characters long.
+This is very specific to our data set and does not always work for our data set either.
+The lines from each doc is written into the same file.
+But at the end of the liens from each file, it writes "~~END~~'{filepath}'~~".
+This can be skipped by the parser or can possibly be useful to determine the files.
+The user can input a number outside of 0-10 to skip the interview if the format is incorrect.